AdobeDocs/workfront.en/help/scenario-planner/create-and-edit-plans.md

   </table> </li>
  <li value="17"> <p>Click&nbsp;<span class="bold">Apply</span> to save the monthly job role distribution</p> <p>Or</p> <p>Click <span class="bold">Cancel</span> to close the job role distribution list and return to the scenario. </p> </li>
  <li value="18"> <p>Click the <span class="bold">Financial</span> box in the header of the plan, to add the budget for this plan. </p> <p>The details of the Financial box display. </p> <note type="tip">
-   The currency that&nbsp;
-   <span>Workfront</span> uses for this plan displays in parentheses in the title of the box.
+   The currency that&nbsp;Workfront uses for this plan displays in parentheses in the title of the box.
   </note> </li>
  <li value="19"> <p>Specify the <span class="bold">Yearly budget</span>.</p> <note type="note">
    If your plan spans multiple years, you must specify a budget amount for each year.